CjJordan/lp-template/template.md

 > "Use blockquotes to indicate an important quote for instructors to say.
 Use this sparingly.
 This can be especially useful for important definitions or difficult concepts to explain."

-Keep the instructor do instructive but concise.
+Keep the "Instructor Do" instructive but concise.

 ![discuss][discuss]